Knowing how to get personal training clients is essential for building a successful personal training business.

 This is where you can then offer your services and get personal training clients, but only once you’ve established a solid conversation.

-You could also incentivise other employees to help you build your client base.
-This can be by giving them a percentage of whatever you make from a client, essentially giving them a commission for helping you sign someone up.
+You could even incentivise other employees to help you build your client base.
+This can be by giving them a percentage of whatever you make from a client for helping you sign someone up.

-#6 – How To Get Personal Training Clients Using Instagram
+#6 – How To Get Personal Training Clients Through Instagram

-One of the most effective ways to get personal training clients is through Instagram.
-Business owners should never underestimate the importance of social media in marketing their services to the wider public.
+One of the most effective ways to get personal training clients is on Instagram.
+Business owners should never underestimate the power of social media.

 For example, let’s take a look at the Instagram of personal trainer Dean Flynn (@deanflynnpt).
 As you can see, his posts mainly consist of fitness pictures, motivational posts, and promotional images.